 Pandemic curtails most U.S. Pride events, but some march on

-The coronavirus pandemic has forced the cancellation of most in-person Pride events this year, but organizers of a march in Manhattan on Sunday expect to draw tens of thousands of people to the streets in solidarity with protesters demanding an end to racial injustice and police brutality.
-The second annual Queer Liberation March will cap a month of Pride events, virtual and live, during which the celebration of LGBTQ lives has merged with the nationwide demonstrations ignited by the death of George Floyd in Minneapolis last month.
+The coronavirus pandemic forced the cancellation of most in-person Pride events this year, but a march in Manhattan on Sunday drew thousands to the streets in solidarity with protesters demanding an end to racial injustice and police brutality.
+The second annual Queer Liberation March capped a month of Pride events, virtual and live, during which the celebration of LGBTQ lives has merged with the nationwide demonstrations ignited by the death of George Floyd in Minneapolis last month.

-This year, the march promises to be the city's main in-person event on Pride Sunday, after the official parade was canceled in April for the first time in its 50-year history due to the pandemic.
-"I think it's a moment for Black lives to really lean on the expertise of Black trans folks and learn from their experience of what they have done around police brutality," said LaLa Zannell, the ACLU's trans justice campaign manager, who will be at the New York City march on Sunday.
+This year, the march was the city's main in-person event on Pride Sunday, after the official parade was canceled in April for the first time in its 50-year history due to the pandemic.
+Ryan Lewis, 28, said the march was a necessary part of getting people to understand a system that has oppressed Black people and stolen Black history, including the Pride movement.

+"Pride as it is is a very white space that caters to straight people," Lewis said.
+Demonstrators took a knee in silence as the front of the march reached its destination at Washington Square Park.

 On June 28, 1969, patrons of the Stonewall Inn, a gay bar in Manhattan's Greenwich Village, fought back during a police raid, sparking days of sometimes violent demonstrations against harassment and giving birth to the modern LGBTQ rights movement.
 Activists memorialized the first anniversary of the Stonewall rebellion with what they called Christopher Street Liberation Day, starting an annual Pride tradition that is now celebrated around the world.

-Marches and rallies with a focus on racial injustice, and the struggle of Black transgender people in particular, are planned in other U.S. cities on Sunday.
-In Chicago, a Pride march will aim to draw attention to the historic origins of Pride as a movement of protest.
+Marches and rallies with a focus on racial injustice, and the struggle of Black transgender people in particular, took place in other U.S. cities.
+In Chicago, thousands of people attended a Pride march on Sunday aimed at drawing attention to the historic origins of Pride as a movement of protest, and to amplify the voices of Black and brown members of the LGBTQ community, local media reported https://abc7chicago.com/community-events/hundreds-gather-to-participate-in-reclaim-pride-march-in-lakeview/6278094.

-Grassroots activist group ACTIVATE:CHI said it was working with the organizers of the city's Pride, spurred on by "the current political, social, and economic climate coupled with the clear inability of our government to protect the most vulnerable members of our communities."